dkchcl/DevOps/Notes/GitHub_Action/1. Github/Git_Commands_All.md

-Here’s a comprehensive list of commonly used Git commands categorized by purpose:
+## List of commonly used Git commands categorized by purpose:

 ---